dbottillo/AMultiItemListAdapter/README.md

 multiItemListSectionAdapter.addSection(firstHeader, firstAdapter);
 multiItemListSectionAdapter.addSection(secondHeader, secondAdapter);        list.setAdapter(multiItemListSectionAdapter);
 ```
-In this case you have to create a MultiItemListHeader for each section that takes two parameters: an index and the view that will use inside the list.
+In this case you have to create a MultiItemListHeader for each section, this class takes two parameters: an index and the View that will use inside the list.
 Then for each section you have to add an header and the adapter for the elements.

 ## Supported Version